Peccary-PMX/Peccary/README.md

 # Peccary

 Peccary is a R package made to improve pharmacometrics daily efficiency.
+[See publication on F1000Research for more details](https://f1000research.com/articles/11-951)

 ## Installation